Rubidium Metal

 Extensive uses of rubidium metal are yet to be explored.
 The most common uses of metal are given below,

-• It is a slightly radioactive element.
-Therefore, in medicinal chemistry, rubidium has been used to detect the location of brain tumours.
+- It is a slightly radioactive element.
+Therefore, in medicinal chemistry, rubidium has been used to detect the location of brain tumors.